 Founded in 1892, Northland College is a four-year liberal arts college that has been a leader in blending an environmental focus with a liberal arts mission since 1971, enabling those it serves to address the challenges of the future.
-Built on a foundation that emphasizes connections, Northland College’s academic program is distinctive for its integrated, multi-disciplinary approach to general education and for its innovative academic majors.
-Northland immerses students in real-world complexities that develop the habits of mind and heart required to negotiate these complexities with success.
+Some 600 students from 30+ states and several countries attend Northland College.

 MAJORS/ AREAS OF STUDY